 A: Sand play, in general, is a ton of fun.
 But here are things to consider when trying to choose between a sandbox and a sand table.

 Sand tables are great for parents who don’t have a lot of space in their backyards or are looking for something that can be easily moved around.
 Sand tables are also versatile and can be filled with other materials besides sand including dirty, water or rocks.
 Sand tables are usually best for toddlers and kids will outgrow them faster than a sandbox.

 When it comes to true sand play that requires digging and building sand castles and if you have space in your backyard, a sandbox is the way to go.
 Sandboxes last much longer than sand tables since they are usually much bigger.
 For most sandboxes though, you will want to choose the right spot.
 After filling it with sand, it’s hard to move it to another spot.

 Giving your child a sandbox is a great way for them to have fun and learn by playing!
 Let kids imaginations go wild with the Step2 Play and Store sandbox that is spacious, has seating for four and won’t stick out like a sore thumb in your garden.
 (Some have even repurposed it as a raised bed for a garden after their kids outgrow it.)

 For the small tots, bring the sandbox to them with the Step2 Naturally Playful Sand Table.
 It’s the right height for toddlers and has plenty of space for them to dig, sift and explore the sand.
-But no matter which sandbox or sand table you choose from this list, you’re sure to find the best sandbox for kids.
+But no matter which sandbox or sand table you choose from this list, you’re sure to find the best sandbox with cover.